paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-002-united-states-geological-survey.md

 ### Statutory Notes

+#### Wage Rate Requirements
+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
+D of Pub.
+L. 117–58, including authority of Secretary of Labor, see [section 18851 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18851&num=0&edition=prelim), The Public Health and Welfare.

 #### Definition of “Secretary”
-For definitionof Secretary as used in this section, see section 18701 of Title, 42, The Public Health and Welfare.
+For definition of Secretary as used in this section, see [section 18701 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18701&num=0&edition=prelim), The Public Health and Welfare.

 <a id="section-32"></a>